 Converting variance back to standard deviation restores the original units:

-For this dataset, the sample standard deviation is 4.83.
-This means a typical value in the dataset sits about 4.83 units away from the mean of 5.4.
-The Standard Deviation Calculator handles all five steps automatically and shows the intermediate working, which is useful when checking your manual calculations.
+For this dataset, the sample standard deviation is 4.83, meaning a typical value sits about 4.83 units away from the mean of 5.4.
+The Standard Deviation Calculator runs all five steps automatically and shows the intermediate working, which helps when you're checking a manual calculation.

 Population vs Sample: Which Formula to Use?